memamun/AI-System-DocAI-V5I/docs/INSTALL.md

 ## Environment Variables

-### Required for Cloud LLM Backends
+### Required for OpenAI Backend

-Set these before launching if using cloud APIs:
+Set this before launching if using OpenAI API:

 #### OpenAI / OpenRouter
 ```bash